CWG bylaws: english translation of the (binding) german Satzung of the Configuration Workgroup e.V.

 § 2 Purpose and objectives of the Association, area of activity

-- The Association provides an organizational framework for cooperation between users of the product configuration software of SAP AG, and with the management and product development for this sector.
+1) The Association provides an organizational framework for cooperation between users of the product configuration software of SAP SE, and with the management and product development for this sector.

-• Influencing the development policy and orientation of SAP in the interests of SAP users in relation to the development of new products, and the further development of existing products, services and guidelines, particularly in connection with product configuration.
+• Influencing the development policy and orientation of SAP SE in the interests of SAP users in relation to the development of new products, and the further development of existing products, services and guidelines, particularly in connection with variant configuration.

-• Promoting the more effect utilization of the product configuration software developed and marketed by SAP by means of a mutual exchange and the passing on of information and knowledge.
+• Promoting the more effective utilization of the variant configuration software developed and marketed by SAP SE by means of a mutual exchange and the passing on of information and knowledge.

 3) The Association is active globally and is not restricted to any one country or region.